-In January, Governor Walker announced “Wisconsin Works for Everyone,” a welfare reform package expanding upon initiatives enacted into law by Governor Tommy Thompson in 1996.
+In January, Governor Walker announced “Wisconsin Works for Everyone,” a welfare reform package expanding upon initiatives enacted by Governor Tommy Thompson in 1996.

-- Job training programs will be significantly expanded for the unemployed or underemployed receiving FoodShare, the incarcerated and ex-offenders, and low-income noncustodial parents involved in the child support system.
+- Significantly expands job training programs for the unemployed or underemployed receiving FoodShare, the incarcerated and ex-offenders, and low-income noncustodial parents involved in the child support system.

-- Programs that incentivize and reward employment by establishing an earned-income tax credit group who often struggle to connect with work will be expanded, including young adults aging out of foster care, as well as those who exit the Supplemental Security Income (SSI) child disability program at age 18.
+- Incentivizes and rewards employment by expanding an earned-income tax credit group who often struggle to connect with work will be expanded.
+This group includes young adults aging out of foster care as well as those who exit the Supplemental Security Income (SSI) child disability program at age 18.